Synonymous with Stormwater Since 1999

 2006 | An Era of Research & Development

-Starting with Modular Wetlands’ industry changing, MWS Linear, Bio Clean embarked on a radical streak of developing their own innovative and effective stormwater technologies.
+Starting with Modular Wetlands’ industry changing the Modular Wetlands System Linear, Bio Clean embarked on a radical streak of developing their own innovative and effective stormwater technologies.
 The efforts have really made a difference for the environment and company.
 The latest product to be unveiled was the Kraken Filter.

 2007 | Modular Wetlands Landing

-Since 1973 the EPA has accelerated its enforcement of the Clean Water Act.
-When Bio Clean and Modular Wetlands launched the MWS Linear and placed it in the heart of Oceanside Harbor, the country and state of California finally had a system that could address more stringent regulations and would continue to operate effectively with lower maintenance costs.
-The MWS Linear would eventually enter TAPE testing in 2011, and receive General Use Level Designation TAPE approved in 2013.
+Since 1973 the Environmental Protection Agency (EPA) has accelerated its enforcement of the Clean Water Act.
+When Bio Clean and Modular Wetlands launched the Modular Wetlands System Linear (MWS Linear) and placed it in the heart of Oceanside Harbor, the country and state of California finally had a system that could address more stringent regulations and would continue to operate effectively with lower maintenance costs.
+The MWS Linear would eventually enter the Technology Assessment Protocol – Ecology (TAPE) testing in 2011, and receive General Use Level Designation (GULD) TAPE approved in 2013.

 2008 | Small Business of the Year